hltdi/HornMorpho/README.md

      possessor: 1 plur
      other: definite, genitive

 >To return the 'raw' internal analysis of the word, use the option `raw=True`.
-A  `list` ofPython `dicts` is returned, one for each analysis (this is new in versions 4.0), with keys for lemma, gloss, and grammatical features ('gram').
+A  `list` of Python `dicts` is returned, one for each analysis (this is new in versions 4.0), with keys for lemma, gloss, and grammatical features ('gram').

 >The grammatical features returned are in the form of a **feature structure**, a kind of `dict` with grammatical feature names as keys and their values as values.
 Among the features you may find useful are `sb` (subject), `tm` (tense-aspect-modality), `ob` (object).
 (A complete description of these features will appear soon.)